 Formative-"Practice the standards" Summative- "Demonstrate the standards" An ongoing process of learning experiences, practice, and feedback that informs instruction and monitors student progress.
 A process used to measure and communicate a student's performance of the standards after instruction and practice.

 MHS Grading Models

-Because we believe grades should accurately communicate what students know and can do for the course learning targets, we have made changes to our grading structure.
-In the course description in PowerSchool, for each of your student's courses, you will see one of three grading models (below) being implemented.
-All three models provide an accurate reflection of student performance and progress on the course learning targets.
+In the course description in PowerSchool for each of your student's courses, you will see one of two grading models (below).
+Both these models accurately reflect student performance and progress on the course learning targets.